 (b) Charges for any well undergoing downhole work, including abandonment, for a period of five or more consecutive workdays shall be made at the Drilling Well Rate.
 Such charges shall be applied for the period from date operations, with rig or other units used in operations, commence through date of rig or other unit release, except that no charges shall be made during suspension of operations for 15 or more consecutive calendar days.

-If a workover, recompletion, or abandonment operation requires five or more consecutive workdays (not necessarily consecutive calendar days) using a rig or other units, the operation qualifies for drilling overhead.
+Downhole operations such as workover, recompletion, isolation, de-completion, or abandonment operation requiring five or more consecutive workdays (not necessarily consecutive calendar days) using a rig or other units, qualifies for drilling overhead.
+This applies to temporary or permanent abandonment.
 These operations attract the drilling well rate because the same types of overhead costs are incurred by the Operator as for drilling operations.
 For purposes of assessing overhead, operations are deemed to commence when the well is entered.

 Refer to COPAS MFI-48, Application and Calculation of Drilling Overhead, for more information.